GCA-Classroom/experiential-sprinkles-cupcakes-p2-complete/README.md

 ## LevelUp Challenge (Optional)

-Add a country dropdown so users can choose where they’re from, and update the featured flavor based on each country’s week start day (for example, Saturday for Bahrain).
+Add a country dropdown so users can choose their region (USA, France, Japan, Italy), and display a signature cupcake flavor for each country with themed colors from their flag.

 ## You’ll Practice